gvwilson/sensibleadventures/santas/santas.md

 but..."

-"Oh, it's amazing," the lean santa said when the zombie's pause stretched longer than usual.
+"Oh, it's amazing," the lean santa said when the mummy's pause stretched longer than usual.
 "And I *love* what you've done with the side tables."

 "I...
 refinished those...
 myself,"
-Zombie Claus said proudly.
+the mummy said proudly.
 "Here...
 let me...
 show you...